junyong-moon/technology-forum/README.md

 The application will store Users, Articles, (user-written) Posts, and Comments

 * Each user contains login/authentification credentials
-* Each article and post will have views, likes, and comments
+* Each article and post will have views and comments
-* Each comment will have likes and replies (i.e. a comment can reference to another comments)

 An Example User:
 ```javascript